-Method 2 - Steps and Output for Regular Way to Collect Wait-Time:
+Regular Method for Collecting Wait-Time Data:

-Steps for Collecting Wait-time 1 Data
+Steps for Collecting Wait-time Data

-- 1. During the lesson, when a T or S code is tapped at the end of an event, the wait-time bar changes from white to blue, and the bar now displays "Wait Time Timing." - 2.
+- During the lesson, when a T or S code is tapped at the end of an event, the wait-time bar changes from white to blue, and the bar now displays "Wait Time Timing." - 2.
 Timing will continue until the observer notes that the teacher or a student begins to talk.
-To do this, the observer taps the WT bar to turn off timing, which also changes the label on the WT bar to "Wait Time Off." - 3.
+To do this as soon as either the teacher or any student begins to speak the observer taps the WT bar to turn off timing, which also changes the label on the WT bar to "Wait Time Off." - 3.
 WT is recorded for the preceding code in the Running Record. - 4.
 And the cycle begins again with the user ready to tap a T or S code as that person finishes talking.